robertocarroll/icc-beta/style-guide-templates/style-points.md

 ## Spelling
 Use British English rather than American English.

-**Example**
-Use “-ise” not “-ize”.
+**Example**<br>Use “-ise” not “-ize”.
 Both forms are permissible in British English.
 However, for ease of use, -ise is preferred because there is not a need to learn a long list of exceptions.

 The “-yse” form for such words as “paralyse” and “analyse” is the only correct spelling in British English.